Sugared Cranberries (Easy Recipe) VIDEO

 Sugared cranberries are essentially candied cranberries, dipped in a simple syrup of sugar and water then rolled in sugar until well coated.
 This recipe only requires 3 ingredients and it’s easy to scale the recipe up or down.

-The Best Sugar for Cranberries: We love granulated sugar because it gives the cranberries an even coating, but you can also use cane sugar.
+The Best Sugar for Cranberries: We love granulated sugar because it gives the cranberries an even coating and the granules are still large enough to make the cranberries look frosted, but you can also use cane sugar.

 - Stir in cranberries to coat then remove from heat and stir another 1 minute.